LOTOJA Logo

 Las Vegas, NV

-Native Minnesotan with an encyclopedic knowledge of all things cycling — from equipment to professional riders — a giant heart and our young, strong puller.
+Native Minnesotan with an encyclopedic knowledge of all things cycling — from equipment to professional riders — and a giant heart.

 Mick